bahodge/curse_of_strahd/Sessions/Session 20.md

 After the battle, [[Muriel Vensha]] was nowhere to be seen.
-She had followed the enemies up the hill and none of the wareravens that have returned.
+She had followed the enemies up the hill and none of the wereravens that have returned.
 We finish cleansing all of the wine that was poisoned at the [[Wizards of Wine]] and prepare to move up towards [[Yester Hill]].

 We leave the [[Wizards of Wine]] and head up towards the hill.
 There is ominous fog and it is hard to see.
 There are black rocks and terraces ringing the hill with a large tree at the center.